-How to Export Asana Projects to Excel
+How to Export Asana to Excel

 There are some ways of managing, changing, viewing, and analyzing data that you just can’t do in Asana, and instead require you to export your project data into a spreadsheet.
+So it makes sense to export Asana to Excel.

 The Best Way To Export Your Asana Data to Excel

-When you try to export your Asana data into a CSV you’ll soon notice, there’s no step to filter or control the data before you export it.
+When you try to export your Asana data into a CSV you’ll soon notice there’s no step to filter or control the data before you export it.
 This means you get everything in your project.
 Sometimes this might be a bonus, but really it would be better if you had the choice to filter out fields, tasks, assignees etc. to curate your data.

 Instead, you have to do that work yourself, manually.
 First, highlight any columns for data from fields that you don’t need and delete them.
 Then apply filters and – you guessed it – start filtering.